w3f/polkadot-wiki/docs/learn-auction.md

 The slot durations are capped to {{ polkadot: 2 years and divided into 6-month periods :polkadot }}; Kusama slots durations and periods will be less than on Polkadot.
-Parachains may lease a slot for any contiguous range of the slot duration.
+Parachains may lease a slot for any combination of periods of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the maximum duration by leasing a contiguous slot.